-At this place we first heard about the bushfires from some fellow travelers and the innkeeper.
-Both our next planned destinations, the Freycinet National Park and the Tasmanian Peninsula, were declared as disaster zones and the roads to Coles Bay and Port Arthur were completely blocked.
-We decided to drive to the visitor centre in Bicheno to get some more information about the bushfires.
+At this place, we first heard about the bushfires from some fellow travelers and the innkeeper.
+Both our next planned destinations, the Freycinet National Park and the Tasmanian Peninsula, were declared as disaster zones, and the roads to Coles Bay and Port Arthur were completely blocked.
+We decided to drive to the visitor center in Bicheno to get some more information about the bushfires.
 They confirmed the roadblocks and presumed that both national parks will not be opened again in the next couple of days.
 They suggested that we should go instead further south to the Huon Valley which was safe at the moment.
-After some fish and chips in Bicheno we decided to follow the advice and drive to the Huon Valley.
+After some fish and chips in Bicheno, we decided to follow the advice and drive to the Huon Valley.
 The road to Hobart was open, but traveling was quite adventurous.
-We had to drive through very dense smoke and at some sections we saw the bushfires very close to the road.
+We had to drive through very dense smoke and in some sections, we saw the bushfires very close to the road.

 We felt slightly uncomfortable at this place and continued quickly to Hobart to get out of the bushfire area.

 We passed Hobart and continued to Huonville where we had planned to spend the night.
 10 km west of Huonville is a nice campground beautifully placed in the mountains, the Huon Bush Retreats.